Ticketfire/api-docs/README.md

 | STAGE | https://stage.ticketfire.com |
 | PROD | https://api2.ticketfire.com |

+DEV is offline.

- DEV & STAGE endpoints are offline.
-Please contact us if you wish to integrate.
+Please contact us if you wish to integrate and we will make stage available as necessary.

 ## Common Patterns